open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/textsearch/dictionaries.html.md

 With the default setting of `Accept = true`, it is only useful to place a simple dictionary at the end of a list of dictionaries, since it will never pass on any token to a following dictionary.
 Conversely, `Accept = false` is only useful when there is at least one following dictionary.

-CAUTION:

-Most types of dictionaries rely on configuration files, such as files of stop words.
+> **Caution** Most types of dictionaries rely on configuration files, such as files of stop words.
 These files must be stored in UTF-8 encoding.
 They will be translated to the actual database encoding, if that is different, when they are read into the server.

-CAUTION:

-Normally, a database session will read a dictionary configuration file only once, when it is first used within the session.
+> Normally, a database session will read a dictionary configuration file only once, when it is first used within the session.
 If you modify a configuration file and want to force existing sessions to pick up the new contents, issue an `ALTER TEXT SEARCH DICTIONARY`command on the dictionary.
 This can be a "dummy" update that doesn't actually change any parameter values.

 ## <a id="synonym"></a>Synonym Dictionary